Utility Billing Procedures

-A local government may also establish penalties for certain things.
-For example, Cathlamet charges all delinquent accounts a $30 late fee and Fircrest charges $35 for returned checks.
-Many local governments impose a fee for shut-off and reconnection services.
-Except for a few statutory limitations (see below) local governments are allowed to establish their own policy on penalties, however as a general rule, added charges should reflect the added costs to the agency.
+A local government may also establish penalties for certain things such as late payments, returned checks, shutoffs, and reconnection services.
+Except for a few statutory limitations (see below) local governments are allowed to establish their own policy on penalties, but as a general rule the extra charges should reflect the added costs to the agency.

 Statutory Interest Rate and Penalty Limitations

 - City sewer – 8% maximum per year.
 (RCW 35.67.200)

 - County sewer and water, and aquifer protection districts – Fixed at 8% per year.
 Penalties of not more than 10% of amount due.
 (RCW 36.94.150)